Chapter 2:

 The customers could only see a black robe with dark smoke fuming out of the hood where his head should be.
 Glowing red eyes scared the patrons to the point of wetting themselves.

-“If even one living human doesn’t comply, we’ll just have to kill every one of you one by one.
-Let the guilt of not giving up your weapon eat you away to the end,” announced the second cloak figure, as he also lifted his scepter.
+“If even one living human doesn’t comply, we’ll just have to kill you all one by one.
+Let the guilt of refusing to surrender your weapons eat you away to the end,” announced the second cloak figure, as he also lifted his scepter.

 “AAAAH”